Maximal and minimal dynamic Petri net slicing: Conclusions

 \section{Conclusions}

 We have presented two slicing algorithms that can be useful in the debugging and specialization of Petri nets.
 The first algorithm (called maximal contributing slicing algorithm) extracts from a Petri net all parts (places and transitions) that can contribute tokens to the slicing criterion.
 This algorithm is an improvement of the algorithm proposed by Llorens et al. in \cite{Llo08}.
-Both algorithms compute the same slices in all cases, but the performance of the new algorithm is always monotonically more efficient than the previous one.
+The performance of the forward slicing phase in the new algorithm is always monotonically more efficient than the previous one.
+Moreover, the new algorithm uses a final postprocess to remove useless parts of the initial Petri net.
 This algorithm is useful for Petri net comprehension and debugging because the slice always contains all the causes that produced an error in the slicing criterion.

-The second algorithm (called minimal contributing slicing algorithm) is a new approach that computes the minimal set of places and transitions that can contribute tokens to all places of the slicing criterion.
+The second algorithm (called minimal contributing slicing algorithm) is a new approach that collects the places and transitions needed to fire the shortest transition sequence that contributes tokens to some place in the slicing criterion.
 This algorithm is useful for component extraction and reuse.
+A variant of this algorithm has also been defined to extract the smallest slice of a Petri net.

-We have provided a notion of maximality and minimality of Petri net slices, and we have formally proven that the first algorithm is complete and the second algorithm is minimal.
+We have provided a notion of maximality and minimality of Petri net slices, and we have formally proven that the first algorithm is maximal and the second algorithm is minimal.

 These algorithms together with other algorithms (for which there was not a public implementation) have been implemented and integrated into a tool called \texttt{pn$\_$slicer}.
 The implementation of all the algorithms produced a synergy that is useful and necessary, since they have different purposes, and they retain different properties in their slices.